Ship Captain Schools and Training Programs: How to Choose

 How to Choose a Ship Captain School or Training Program

 Programs that train students to become ship captains can be found at maritime academies and 4-year colleges and universities.
+There are also non-military-related schools where students can earn the education needed to begin a career.

 Ship Captain Training Program Overviews